File a Insurance Company Complaint

 Indianapolis, IN 46204-2787

-- Your complaint is processed within 72 hours of receipt.
+- Your submitted complaint will be processed typically within 72 hours of receipt.

-- You will receive a confirmation letter from the Consumer Services Division acknowledging the receipt of your complaint.
-On this confirmation letter your problem report number is listed along with your Consumer Consultants name that is handling your file.
-Please refer to this Problem Report number for any further correspondence to the Divsion regarding your complaint.
+- You will receive a confirmation letter from the Consumer Services Division acknowledging the receipt of your complaint with your problem report number listed along with the name of the Consultant handling your file.
+Please always refer to this Problem Report number in any correspondence with your Consultant regarding your complaint.

-- Your complaint along with a letter from the IDOI is mailed to the insurance company the complaint is against.
-By Indiana law, the insurance company has 20 business days to respond in writing back to the IDOI.
+- Your complaint along with a letter from the IDOI will be mailed to the insurance company or agency the complaint is against.
+By Indiana law, an insurance company has 20 business days to respond in writing to the IDOI.

-- After receipt of the response, the IDOI will send you a copy of the company's response along with our response or recommendation.
+- After receipt of the response, the IDOI will send you a copy of the company's response along with our response.